isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The key is to pass sufficient information for a good implementation to be chosen.
 In this, the `sort` interfaces shown here still have a weakness:
 They implicitly rely on the element type having less-than (`<`) defined.
-To complete the interface, we need a second version that accepts a comparison criteria:
+To complete the interface, we need a second version that accepts a comparison criterion:

     // compare elements of c using p template<random_access_range R, class C> requires sortable<R, C>